-Expertly adapted from the Joe “Anonymous” Klein-written novel by director Mike Nichols and writer/reunited-comedy-partner Elaine May, Primary Colors follows John Travolta, playing a Southern governor with presidential aspirations, as he moves through the electoral process, battling opponents and scandals along the way.
+Expertly adapted from the Joe “Anonymous” Klein-written novel by director Mike Nichols and writer/reunited comedy partner Elaine May, Primary Colors follows John Travolta, playing Jack Stanton – a Southern governor with presidential aspirations – as he moves through the electoral process, battling opponents and scandals along the way.

 The film works in large part due to the decision to tell the story from the point of view of Henry Burton (Adrian Lester), the grandson of a famous civil rights leader, who is almost unwillingly roped into managing Stanton’s campaign (His role equates more or less to that of George Stephanopoulos in real life).

-Driven by his need to believe in Travolta as much as the belief itself, Lester creates both a three-dimensional character and an effective template for anyone who has ever wanted to believe that a politician, for once, really represents his or her beliefs.
+Driven by his need to believe in Stanton as much as the belief itself, Burton creates an effective template for anyone who has ever wanted to believe that a politician, for once, really represents his or her beliefs.

-Though she initially comes off as a shrill caricature, it’s Bates’ dirt-suppresser who, when called upon to be a dirt-provider against last-minute candidate Larry Hagman, provides the movie’s soul.
+Though she initially comes off as a shrill caricature, it’s Bates’ dirt-suppresser who, when called upon to be a dirt-provider against last-minute candidate Fred Picker (Larry Hagman), provides the movie’s soul.

 Strip away the beautifully drawn characters and sustained tone of plausible absurdity – done so much better here than in the shallow, cynical Wag The Dog (1997) – and Primary Colors may be nothing more than an elaborate explanation and justification of the lesser-of-two-evils approach to politics, with Clinton-by-way-of-Travolta emerging as ultimately well-meaning underneath all those conspicuous warts.

 But it’s also one of the truest political portraits in years, as well as a fine piece of drama.